timhaintz/aate/README.md

 ## INTRODUCTION

-This Open Source Project is desinged to create an automatically built Active Directory domain and Certificate Authority in Azure Resource Manager.
+This Open Source Project is designed to create an automatically built Active Directory domain and Certificate Authority in Azure Resource Manager.
 This is intended to be used to create a green fields environment.
 Once testing is completed, `Remove-AzureRMResourceGroup` should be used to delete the entire environment and start fresh.